OSeMOSYS-FlexTool-integration/OSeMOSYS-FlexTool/README.md

 12. If the results include upward penalties, the system requires more production capacity.

-4. (OPTIONAL) The `Osemosys__data` database should now contain your data.
-You can create new scenarios by:
+13. (OPTIONAL) The `Osemosys__data` database contains your osemosys data in database format.
+You can use the database editor for creating scenarios and data differentiating them.
+You can do it by:

     + Create a new alternative
     + Create a new scenario